Use automatic targeting in Display

 If you have a Smart Display campaign, targeting and bidding are already automated.

-If you’re not using a Smart Display campaign, but are a conversion-focused advertiser, consider using a bidding strategy such as Target CPA (cost-per-acquisition) or Target ROAS (return on ad spend) with automatic targeting.
+If you’re not using a Smart Display campaign, but are a conversion-focused advertiser, consider using a bidding strategy such as Target CPA (cost-per-action) or Target ROAS (return on ad spend) with automatic targeting.
 Using Target CPA is recommended for automatic targeting because it allows our system to best use conversion data to get you the most value for your campaign.

 Automatic targeting results in new placements, so it's suitable for advertisers who don't have strict brand guidelines about where their ads appear.
 Keep in mind that you can still exclude placements from your ad group or campaign.